swoop-inc/spark-alchemy/README.md

 ## Supported languages

-While `spark-alchemy`, like Spark itself, is written in Scala, much of its functionality, such as interoperable HyperLogLog functions, can be used from other Spark-supported langauges such as SparkSQL and Python ([here is how](https://github.com/swoop-inc/spark-alchemy/issues/9#issuecomment-555155170)).
+While `spark-alchemy`, like Spark itself, is written in Scala, much of its functionality, such as interoperable HyperLogLog functions, can be used from other Spark-supported languages such as SparkSQL and [Python](#for-python-developers).

 ## Installation